 Sexual harassment affects any gender and may occur between colleagues or a subordinate and superior.
 Actions that may make an employee uncomfortable in the sexual realm whether physical, mental, or emotional fall under the category of sexual harassment.
 Wrongful termination may originate from accusations of sexual misconduct against an employer or if the advances are not reciprocated.

-If you suspect that you are a victim of sexual harassment at work, contact our Philadelphia sexual harassment lawyers at Sidney L. Gold & Associates, P.C. at 215-569-1999 or contact us online to schedule a free consultation.
-We pride ourselves on supporting victims of workplace sexual harassment and will not cease fighting for our clients’ rights.
+If you suspect that you are a victim of sexual harassment at work, contact our Philadelphia harassment lawyers at Sidney L. Gold & Associates, P.C. at 215-569-1999 or contact us online to schedule a free consultation.
+We pride ourselves on supporting victims of workplace harassment and will not cease fighting for our clients’ rights.